ELCA South Carolina Synod

 Whenever you did it to one of the least of these, my brothers and sisters, you did it to me.

 Emmanuel is involved in reaching out into the community in a number of tangible ways:

 The Food Bank is made possible through the gifts of Emmanuel's members and provides bags of food for those in need in our community.
-It is open the last Tuesday of each month.
+It is open the third Tuesday of each month.